-17.7.1 Preparation and Administration of Credit by Examination
+17.7.1 Preparation and Administration of Credit by Examination examination, though the unit member will be compensated regardless of the ultimate success or failure of the student on the examination.

 Members of the bargaining unit shall be paid one hundred dollars (\$100) per unit or credit hour of instruction for each course for which they prepare and administer an examination for credit for a single student who formally requests a credit by examination in a single course in a single semester.